dylan-lang/opendylan/documentation/getting-started-ide/source/model.rst

 However, the best optimizations come at the costs of longer build times, and less symbolic information in the debugger.
-During the larger proportion of your project’s development, you want projects to build quickly and to be easier to debug.
+During the larger proportion of your project's development, you want projects to build quickly and to be easier to debug.
 When it is time to deliver your product, you will want to turn all the code optimizations on even at the expense of debugging information and compilation speed.